-My skin has always leaned towards the drier side, which felt complicated since my skin was breaking out.
-I didn’t want to clog my pores but also did not want to overdry my skin and compound the issue.
-I started using a three-step hydration system that will level up your moisturizer game and be ultra healing to the skin barrier and any acne.
+My skin has always leaned toward the drier side, which felt complicated since my skin was breaking out.
+I didn’t want to clog my pores but also did not want to dry out my skin and compound the issue.
+I started using a three-step hydration system that will level up your moisturizer game and be ultra-healing to the skin barrier and any acne.

 - After cleansing, keep skin damp with water.